 Exclusion criteria: individuals with normal or absent swallow; tracheostomy/structural abnormalities; history of dysphagia before CVA; progressive neurological diseases; difficulty understanding/completing therapeutic instructions

 Look, we’re all different.
-You say “Mendelsohn Maneuver,” I might say “voluntary prolongation of hyolaryngeal elevation at the peak of the swallow” (just kidding).
+You say “Mendelsohn Maneuver,” I might say “voluntary prolongation of hyolaryngeal elevation at the peak of the swallow“😂.
 We all have our strengths and weaknesses.
-Mine tend to be clothes, pizza, and moderate doses of sarcasm.
-Math, technology, and singing on the other hand, definitely in the weakness column.
+Mine tend to be pizza with moderate doses of sarcasm.
+Math, technology, and handstands on the other hand, definitely in the weakness column.
 Now, can I just avoid my weaknesses?
-I wish!
-(I mean, I can’t NOT sing in the shower/car).
+I wish! (ok maybe that last one).
 So I’ll be bravely honest that the Mendelsohn has not always been my first thought in mind for swallow maneuvers/exercises for a large majority of patients for multiple reasons:

 - not always appropriate for my more cognitively-impaired patients (which can sometimes be very prominent in caseloads)